jadecobra/python_tdd_exercises/source/AttributeError.rst

 ----

-Solve AttributeError by defining a Function
+Solve the AttributeError by defining a Function
 -------------------------------------------

 Let us take a look at solving ``AttributeError`` with functions